RustCrypto/MACs/hmac/README.md

 [`HmacReset`] or [`SimpleHmacReset`] if you want to reuse MAC state.

 ## Examples
-Let us demonstrate how to use HMAC using the SHA-256 hash function.
+Let us demonstrate how to use HMAC using the SHA-256 hash function implemented in the [`sha2`] crate.

 In the following examples [`Hmac`] is interchangeable with [`SimpleHmac`].